Graduate Studies History

 Graduate Studies were originally administered from what is now the School of Education and Professional Studies since the Master of Arts in Curriculum and Instruction was the original graduate program.
 From that first graduate program housed in a specific school, the configuration of graduate degrees and graduate courses for re-certification has grown to include all four schools of the university and supported by 15 disciplines.
 The new configuration for graduate studies includes the Division of Graduate Studies for graduate degree programs, and the Division of Continuing Education that includes graduate courses for re-certification.
 Through the re-organization of an associate vice president’s position, the position Dean of Graduate Studies and Associate Vice President of Academic Affairs was implemented in fall 2011.
 The Assistant Vice President of Academic Affairs title was changed to Associate Provost in summer 2016.
 This new position addresses the special requirements of graduate and accredited programs and oversees articulation agreements with community colleges regarding cooperative degree programs.
 The leadership for all graduate studies at Shepherd has also grown from a part-time graduate director to a full-time Dean of Graduate Studies and Continuing Education.

-Current graduate programs at Shepherd University are the following in their order of student enrollment and current graduate degree research requirements:
+Timeline of current graduate programs at Shepherd University including year of first enrolled students and current graduate degree research requirements:

-- The Master of Arts in Curriculum and Instruction (M.A.-CI) started enrolling students in 2003-2004.
+2003 – Master of Arts in Curriculum and Instruction.
 Current research requirements include research papers and fieldwork with a required thesis and written comprehensive exam.
 An endorsement in Multi-Categorical Special Education began enrolling students in summer 2013.

-- The Master of Business Administration (M.B.A.) started in 2005-2006 with research requirements that include research papers and group research projects.
+2005 – Master of Business Administration.
+Research requirements that include research papers and group research projects.
 Currently student have the option of choosing an applied research project or internship as their capstone or culminating course in the graduate program.

-- The Master of Arts in Teaching (M.A.T.) was originally a collaborative program with Marshall University until 2005-2006.
-In 2006-2007, Shepherd started a separate M.A.T. with research requirements in the field, a culminating portfolio project, and required national examinations for teacher certification.
+2006 – Master of Arts in Teaching.
+Originally a collaborative program with Marshall University until 2005-2006.
+Research requirements in the field, a culminating portfolio project, and required national examinations for teacher certification.

-- The Doctor of Nursing Practice (D.N.P.) started enrolling students in the fall of 2015.
+2015 – Doctor of Nursing Practice.
 Research requirements and significant clinical hours are woven throughout this programs.
 Student complete a DNP project and practicum as the culminating experience for this clinical doctorate that contains a minimum of 1,000 clinical hours.

 Be sure to check our web pages and the catalog for the most current information.